andycv587/Video_Processing_with_Opencv-Python/README.md

 Replace 'path_to_your_video.mp4' with the path to your video, and 'frames_output' with your desired output directory.<br>

-Conclusion<br>
+# Conclusion<br>
 This guide has introduced how to install OpenCV and use it for basic image and video processing tasks.
-For more advanced features and usage, refer to the OpenCV documentation.<br>
+For more advanced features and usage, you can refer to the OpenCV documentation.<br>